First class

 A decade in, Carlos was promoted to black belt by his coach, Professor Henrique, at Gama Filho Martial Arts.
 The ceremony took two minutes.
 The story behind it took his entire life.

 He doesn't make a big deal of it.
 Doesn't advertise it.
-He shows up to the 7am class, ties the belt by feel, and starts rolling.
+He shows up to morning training, ties the belt by feel, and starts rolling.

 Blind students learn the same submissions, sweeps, and escapes as everyone else.
 He just teaches the feel of them.